HPC Data Management#

 Automatic working directory in scratch#

-As described in Data Storage, all job scripts must read/write data from/to scratch to run with optimal performance.
+As described in HPC Data Storage, all job scripts must read/write data from/to scratch to run with optimal performance.
 It can be either the personal VSC_SCRATCH or the scratch of your VO VSC_SCRATCH_VO.
 However, important datasets and results should not be left in the scratch and instead be transferred to the more reliable storage of VSC_DATA or VSC_DATA_VO, which has backups.

 The job script below is a simple example to create a transient working directory on-the-fly in VSC_SCRATCH that will be used to read/write all data during execution.
 The job will perform the following steps: